Barbell Front Raise: Video Tutorial & Exercise Guide

 Keep your core engaged throughout the exercise to prevent your lower back from arching.
 Avoid swinging the barbell or using momentum to lift the weight.
 Focus on slow, controlled movements to fully engage your shoulders.
 To increase the intensity, slow down the lowering phase of the movement or add a slight pause at the top.
 You can also use a slightly wider grip to change the focus on the shoulder muscles.

-Beginner 2-3 10-12 Start with a lighter barbell to practice form and control.
+Progression Tips: Start with a lighter barbell to practice form and control.
 Focus on slow, deliberate movements.

-Intermediate 3-4 10-12 Increase the weight slightly, maintaining good form, and ensure you're controlling the barbell on the way down.
+Progression Tips: Increase the weight slightly, maintaining good form, and ensure you're controlling the barbell on the way down.

-Advanced 4-5 12-15 Use heavier weights and incorporate a slower eccentric (lowering) phase or a pause at the top for added intensity.
+Progression Tips: Use heavier weights and incorporate a slower eccentric (lowering) phase or a pause at the top for added intensity.

-Frequently Asked Questions (FAQs) of Barbell Front Raise
+Barbell Front Raise: Frequently Asked Questions (FAQs)

 What muscles do Barbell Front Raises target?